davesweb/bricklink-api/docs/transformers.md

 The mapping options will still work the same as in the default `ColorTransformer`.
 Now you van just pass this new `MyColorTransformer` to the `ColorRepository`.

-> If you add you own value objects with the default transformer logic, please keep in mind that the value objects
+> If you add your own value objects with the default transformer logic, please keep in mind that the value objects
 > are created like this: `$object = new ValueObject(...$values);`.
 This means that each property should be a
 > parameter in the constructor of your value object, otherwhise you'll get an error like `Unknown named property 'xyz'`.